twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 ## Where does the name "chezmoi" come from?

-"chezmoi" splits to "chez moi" and pronounced /ʃeɪ mwa/ (shay-moi) meaning "at my house" in French.
+"chezmoi" splits to "chez moi" and pronounced /ʃeɪ mwa/ (shay-mwa) meaning "at my house" in French.
 It's seven letters long, which is an appropriate length for a command that is only run occasionally.
 If you prefer a shorter command, add an alias to your shell configuration, for example: